splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_integration.html.markdown

 * `import_cloud_watch` - (Optional) Flag that controls how SignalFx imports Cloud Watch metrics.
 If true, SignalFx imports Cloud Watch metrics from AWS.
 * `integration_id` - (Required) The id of one of a `signalfx_aws_external_integration` or `signalfx_aws_token_integration`.
 * `key` - (Optional) If you specify `auth_method = \"SecurityToken\"` in your request to create an AWS integration object, use this property to specify the key (this is typically equivalent to the `AWS_SECRET_ACCESS_KEY` environment variable).
 * `metric_stats_to_sync` - (Optional) Each element in the array is an object that contains an AWS namespace name, AWS metric name and a list of statistics that SignalFx collects for this metric.
-If you specify this property, SignalFx retrieves only specified AWS statistics.
+If you specify this property, SignalFx retrieves only specified AWS statistics when AWS metric streams are not used.
+When AWS metric streams are used this property specifies additional extended statistics to collect.
 If you don't specify this property, SignalFx retrieves the AWS standard set of statistics.
   * `metric` - (Required) AWS metric that you want to pick statistics for
   * `namespace` - (Required) An AWS namespace having AWS metric that you want to pick statistics for
   * `stats` - (Required) AWS statistics you want to collect